-This interim report covers the activities carried out from 1st January to 30th June 2023 in the context of the project "Extension of EURISCO for Crop Wild Relatives (CWR) in situ data and preparation of pilot countries' data sets" in relation to its implementation in Spain.
+This final report covers the activities carried out during the project with special emphasis to the period from 1st July to 31st October 2023 in the context of the project "Extension of EURISCO for Crop Wild Relatives (CWR) in situ data and preparation of pilot countries' data sets" in relation to its implementation in Spain.
+Further details on the activities carried out in previous periods can be obtained in the previously delivered Interim Technical Reports (1-3).
 The overall project aims to extend the EURISCO catalogue and prepare it to host and make the CWR in situ data provided by the European countries publicly available.
 It also intends to establish an agreed mechanism for data flow from national inventories to EURISCO, either through the existing National Inventory Focal Points or through a newly created network of specific CWR Focal Points.
-In parallel, a group of pilot countries is supported in the organization of their internal data flow and data gathering mechanisms, and also in the preparation of their in situ Leg of the EURISCO catalogue will be built in compliance with the 'FAIR principles' (findable, accessible, interoperable, and reusable data).
+In parallel, a group of pilot countries is supported in the organization of their in situ data aflow and data gathering mechanisms, and also in the preparation of their in situ CWR data according to the standard requirements defined in this project.
+This new in situ leg of the EURISCO catalogue will be built in compliance with the 'FAIR principles' (findable, accessible, interoperable, and reusable data).